 Stump-Out is a chemical powder put out by Bonide and is commonly available in home improvement stores.
 It is a stump-remover product that helps accelerate the decomposition of wood.
 When I heard about this product, it sounded like a good option for frugal homeowners to deal with the last step in tree removal.
 So I decided to test it.
 Putting the power of chemical removal at your disposal, Stump-Out frees you, theoretically, from having to resort to manual stump removal.
 And as a relatively inexpensive product, you avoid the kind of cost incurred in renting a grinder or hiring a tree service to do grinding work.

 How Does Stump-Out Work?

-According to the product label, it "dissolves the lignin binding between cellulose layers of the stump making it porous."
-The key ingredient is sodium metabisulfite (sodium pyrosulphite).
-Many people associate Stump-Out with burning, but burning is merely an optional step you can take at the end of the project to get rid of a stump more quickly (more on that below).
+According to the product label, Stump-Out "dissolves the lignin binding between cellulose layers of the stump making it porous."
+The key ingredient is sodium metabisulfate.
+Many people associate Stump-Out with burning, but burning is merely an optional step you can take at the end of the project to get rid of a stump more quickly.